Linux

 ZDATA=zdata

-Create a dataset for Nextcloud Storage
+Create the Dataset for the Nextcloud Storage

 zfs create ${ZDATA}/containers/podman/storage/volumes/nextcloud-html